 Because the intensive anti-bullying efforts aren't working, researchers and anti-bullying activists conclude is that the solution is to intensify the efforts that aren't working.
 They can't imagine that their efforts may be counterproductive and that the solution may be much simpler than what they're advocating for.

-Before I ever wrote anything critical of the anti-bully movement, I made the solution available to the world.
-Following the Columbine shooting, when I saw that the approach taken by the world was only going to make things worse, I spent months creating my website and wrote two free manuals: one that teaches kids how to stop being bullied, and one that teaches teachers and parents how to quickly and easily reduce aggression between kids.
+Following the Columbine shooting, when I realized that the anti-bullying campaign the world was embarking on was bound to fail, I spent months creating my website and wrote two free manuals: one that teaches kids how to stop being bullied, and one that teaches teachers and parents how to quickly and easily reduce aggression between kids.
 Thousands of people have been benefiting from these manuals completely for free, and I welcome you to use them, too.
 There is nothing new in these manuals.
 I have simly repackaged basic psychology and universal wisdom.

 Someone identifying him/herself as Parent of a Bullied Child recently wrote a comment to one of my recent blog entries, and I am featuring the comment here because it is important enough for everyone to read.
 This comment shows not only that schools’ typical anti-bully interventions make matters worse, but that the solution is so simple.
 Thanks, Parent of a Bullied Child.